 We’re always on the look-out for more help.
 Whatever your background, age, or skills there’s a role for you – whether you’re a railway enthusiast or not.
 You just need to be 18 years of age or older.
 Volunteering is a great thing to do, it gets you out and helps you meet new people and learn new skills.
 It will also look great for potential employers if they see it on your CV.

-You don’t need to have any experience on the railways or any trade, so whether you’re in full-time work, or are a student, unemployed, retired or simply have a couple of hours spare on Mondays, Wednesdays or Saturdays, just bring yourself along.
-You’re guaranteed a warm welcome and we’ll put you to work.
-You’ll never know what “bored” means again!
+You don’t need to have any experience on the railways or any trade, so whether you’re in full-time work, or are a student, unemployed, retired or simply have a few free hours in the week that you can spare for us, you’re guaranteed a warm welcome and we’ll put you to work.
+You’ll never know what ‘bored’ means again!

 Don’t worry if you don’t have any specialist engineering knowledge.
 You’d be surprised what you are capable of with a little help and training.